 No permits are required, but you will need to pay for parking.
 Check the Ontario Parks website for details, as pricing is subject to change.

-What is there to do at Mono Cliffs Provincial Park?
+Hiking at Mono Cliffs Provincial Park

 Ah, the good stuff.
 You come to Mono Cliffs to do some day hiking.
 There are 20 km of trails for you to choose between.
 Most of them are relatively flat, through a few have some steep sections.
 However you won’t be rock scrambling or traversing cliffs, meaning it’s suitable for new hikers, kids and dogs.